 Enjoying these facts about Ireland so far?
 Be sure to share this post

-- It rains A LOT in Ireland but back in 2007, it rained for 49 consecutive days!
+- It rains A LOT in Ireland, but back in 2007, it rained for 49 consecutive days!
 Met Éireann statistics have confirmed 49 consecutive days of rainfall from June 11th to July 29th.
 June – July are Ireland’s summer months!

 - The largest Irish Lottery jackpot won was worth €18,963,441 and was won by a syndicate of 16 players who all worked at a concrete plant in County Carlow.

 Did you know?
 In 1844, Irishman Francis Rynd invented the hollow needle for syringes.
-An excellent Irish fact.

 - Did you know?
 In 1928, Irishman Cedric Gibbons designed the Oscar statuette.
 This is one of those facts about Ireland that surprised me.

 - Founded in 1745, the Rotunda Hospital in Dublin is the world’s oldest continuously operating maternity hospital.